zhuy16/learning_notes/jupyterSetUp.md

 it will automatically login into biowulf, and then type
 # tm
- it will load tmux, generate a new terminal and request a work node. and out put a tunnel. copy and paste the tunnel onto a new local terminal to establish the tunnel. then type on the interactive node:
+ it will load tmux, generate a new terminal and request a work node. and out put a tunnel. copy and paste the tunnel onto a new local terminal to establish the tunnel. \n then type on the interactive node:
 # ju